vsr58/leanix-custom-reports/README.md

 ### Adding a new custom report
 * Create a new directory named after the custom report by copying the ```template``` directory
-* Add a new set of commands to ```Brocfile.js``` to gather the files from your custom reports dist directory into the main dist directory
 * Add a new line to ```build.sh``` for your subdirectory

 ### Publishing for github pages